 Boutique \ Crawling Chaos \ Biography

-Originally released on Factory Benelux (FACBN 6) in 1982, debut album The Gas Chair remains a truly baffling album.
+Originally released on Factory Benelux (FACBN 6) in 1982, debut album The Gas Chair still confounds three decades on.
 Both Factory releases are included on Boutique's remastered CD.
-Further tracks from the same sessions make up the second fascinating Boutique CD, Homunculous Equinox.
+Further tracks from the same sessions make up the second CD set on Boutique, Homunculous Equinox.
 Each reissue features original album artwork plus sleevenotes.

 In addition to their Factory recordings, Crawling Chaos released later albums on their own Foetus Productions imprint: